mohaa-moddb/mefy-extgametypes/README.md

 # Mefy's Extended-Gametypes

-Server-Side Extended-Gametypes MOD Version 1.0.0 For Medal of Honor (06-02-04) by Mark Follett (Mefy) mef123@geocities.com www.planetmedalofhonor.com/mefy
+Server-Side Extended-Gametypes MOD Version 1.1.4 For Medal of Honor (11-15-04) by Mark Follett (Mefy) mef123@geocities.com www.planetmedalofhonor.com/mefy

 ## Description

-This mod allows you to host four new gametypes for the stock Medal of Honor
+This mod allows you to host seven new gametypes for the stock Medal of Honor
-maps: Capture-The-Flag, Freeze-Tag, Freeze-Tag-Objective, and Voodoo-Dolls.
+maps: Capture-The-Flag, Freeze-Tag, Freeze-Tag-Objective, Freeze-Tag-CTF, Freeze-Tag-TOW, Demolition, and Freeze-Tag-Demolition.
 A brief description of each gametype:

-- Capture-The-Flag* (for all Allied Assault maps)
-    To score a point your team must capture and bring the enemy team's flag to your own team's base and hold it there for 15 seconds.
+- Capture-The-Flag* (for all Allied Assault and Spearhead maps) To score a point your team must capture and bring the enemy team's flag to your own team's base and hold it there for 15 seconds.
 The first team to score 4 points, or the team with the most points at